 With so many benefits, it comes as no surprise that companies across the world, in every sector, are looking for ways to create a more diverse and inclusive workplace.
 85% of employers say that increasing diversity in their workforce is a priority, with 73% adding that they think it would give their business a creative boost.

 Yet, almost half of employers don’t have a programmes in place to attract diverse candidates.
 As a recruitment agency in Basingstoke, the conversations we have with clients and candidates often illustrate just what a complex concept diversity and inclusion (D&I) can be.

 Despite good intentions, a lack of clarity around the topic can seem to stall tangible action.
 If you’re asking how to be an inclusive employer and recruit with D&I in mind, let us break down some of the basics and offer up a few suggestions for practical steps you can take…

-What D&I is (and what it isn’t)
+What is Diversity and Inclusion? (and what it isn’t)

 D&I in the workplace involves employing a diverse team of people, reflective of the society in which your business exists and operates.
 It doesn’t just mean hiring workers from different races, religions, gender or age groups – it also includes interviewing and recruiting those with different skills, experiences, lifestyles and viewpoints.

 To get the best out of a diverse workforce, inclusion must go hand in hand.
 The Chartered Institute of Personal Development explains inclusion in practice:

 “Workplace inclusion is when people feel valued and accepted in their team and in the wider organisation, without having to conform.

 “Inclusive organisations support employees, regardless of their background or circumstance, to thrive at work.
 To do this, they need to have practices and processes in place to break down barriers to inclusion, and, importantly, they need to value difference.

 “To become more inclusive, organisations need to understand the state of play in their business, celebrate positive practices, and take action where issues are raised.”